Minnesota's cave country

 The cold also is responsible for Fillmore County's status as a trout-fishing mecca; water that takes a short cut through the caves rejoins the South Branch of the Root River chilled to 48 degrees, allowing trout to thrive.

-"If it weren't for the caves, you'd have to pack up and go to Montana to find trout," says Chris Ingebretsen, a DNR naturalist who begins his tours by showing visitors the nearly dry bed of the South Branch as it skirts the caves.
+"If it weren't for the caves, you'd have to pack up and go to Montana to find trout," said Chris Ingebretsen, a DNR naturalist who begins his tours by showing visitors the nearly dry bed of the South Branch as it skirts the caves.

 The surrounding countryside, he said, looks ordinary, even bucolic.
 But appearances are deceiving.